 For over 15 years, the federal government has been concerned with public safety spectrum issues, including communications interoperability issues.
-A variety of federal departments and agencies have been involved in efforts to define the problem and to identify potential solutions, such as the Department of Homeland Security (DHS), the Department of Justice (DOJ), the Federal Communications Commission (FCC), and the National Telecommunications and Information Agency (NTIA) within the Department of Commerce (DOC), among others.
+A variety of federal departments and agencies have been involved in efforts to define the problem and to identify potential solutions, such as DHS, the Department of Justice (DOJ), the Federal Communications Commission (FCC), and the National Telecommunications and Information Administration (NTIA) within the Department of Commerce (DOC), among others.
 Today, a combination of federal agencies, programs, and associations are involved in coordinating emergency communications.